hoonkookshim0717/miniwebtoken/README.md

 Implementation of web token, focused on minimizing the size of the token.

 ## 1. Characteristics.
-1. Signature(hs***/rs***/ps***/es***) and only values(not the name of the property of those) are stored in the token.
-4. Meta data like expiry timestamp are not mandatory.
-But ExpIn(TTL) or custome functions can be to be applied.
-5. User can set custom post-processing functions for each properties to construct output payload.
-6. User can save even an object to the token, without serialization.

 ### 1. Size of the token.
 Example of a token, using hs256 algorithm to sign: